ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 keypoints:
-- This is in line with our overall goal of making science (including scientific training) more open.
+- This module is in line with our overall goal of making science (including scientific training) more open by ensuring that data is made FAIR (Findabile, Accessible, Interoperable, and Reusable).

 ---